 Step 1: Export the KissMetrics data

-This step is simple and KissMetrics has a simple guide: Follow this steps and come back for the next step.
+This step is simple and KissMetrics had a straightforward guide: Follow these steps and come back for the next step.

 Step 2: Export your users

-Before you start sending the events to Customer.io you need to create the customers - which is the same as users.
-Export your userbase to a CSV file.
-A simple dump from your database.
+Before you start sending events to Customer.io you need to create the customers, which is the same as users.
+Export your user base to a CSV file.
+A simple dump from your database is enough.

 …